Appearance

 About Intention Actions

 The Consulo analyzes your code and helps handle situations that may result in errors.
 When a possible problem is suspected, the IDE suggests an appropriate intention action, denoted with special icons.
-For more information, refer to Intention Actions in the IntelliJ IDEA Web Help.

 You can view a list of all available intention actions using the Intention List provided by the IDE.